-Divorcing an ailing spouse, or individual fighting for their life can have repercussions on other relationships.
+Divorcing an ailing spouse, or individual fighting for their life, can have repercussions on other relationships.
 Going through with ending a marriage risks alienating friends, family, and even children.

 It may look like one spouse is abandoning the other in a time of great need, whether that’s true or not.

-Then again, some people say ending a troubled marriage may be less stressful.
+Then again, other people say ending a troubled marriage may be less stressful.
 That this new freedom allows the sick spouse to focus on recovery without also having to cope with the stress of a problematic marriage.

 No two cases are ever the same.
-Whatever the specifics, guilt and stress muddle and confuse an already intense situation.
+Whatever the specifics, guilt and stress often muddle and confuse an already intense situation.

 Health Issues Can Present Legal Issues